alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 A dark, occult-medieval OSR game set in the Mythic North, a region heavily inspired by Scotland.
 Simple D&D-like rules, low magic, and a folk-horror streak.
 Play as outlaws, agents of the Baron, or witchfinders hunting real demonic threats.
 Comes with a fully-fleshed out campaign setting for you to explore.

 ## Where They Make a Desert, They Call it Peace
 Let’s do our own classic old-school grand campaign: adventure in dungeons for gold and XP, build a stronghold, recruit troops, rule a barony, and wage war.
 There will be classic adventuring, domain management, and wargaming!
-Two systems do this well — Adventurer Conqueror King System (ACKS II) or Worlds Without Number.
+Several rule systems can be used for this (AD&D, WWN, ACKS, ...).
 We'd pick the system that fits the group and run a campaign from 1st level to kingdom-builder.

 ## Delta Green
 Your handler calls, you better answer.